johnjimi/Kamoi/README.md

 # Kamoi

-Python
+Python Study
+Author: Johnjimy Som
+Date: August 24, 2018
+Version: 0.0.1
                               This is only used for educational purposes do not use for anything else.
-Otherwise you will be punished.
+Otherwise you will be punished and I told you so.

-                              -Final version will have the core py files removed.
+                              Information:
+                              1. First of all, Use this at your own risk.
+                              2. If you don't know what this does, good for you.
+If not, google it.
-                              - IPs are dynamic so it is always changing.
+                              3. IPs are dynamic so it is always changing.
+                              4. Run this locally.
+                              5. Have fun.